akbargherbal/akbar_quiz_app/GUIDES/Authentication_App_Iteratin_Guide.md

 - **Overall Objective:** Activate Django's built-in authentication system (`django.contrib.auth`) and its dependencies, ensuring no impact on existing anonymous functionality.
 - **Verification Focus:** System stability, application of auth migrations, non-regression of existing tests.
+- **UX/UI Feel After This Phase:**
+  - **Local (`runserver`) & Cloud Run:** For a typical user navigating the site (homepage, quiz browser, taking a quiz), the experience will be **identical** to before this phase.
+Authentication is purely backend at this stage.
+  - **What's New (Hidden):** The default Django auth URLs (e.g., `/accounts/login/`, `/accounts/logout/`) now exist.
+If a user manually navigates to `/accounts/login/`, they will see a very basic, unstyled Django login form.
+There is no way to create users via the UI yet, and logging in wouldn't grant access to any new features.
+  - **What's Unchanged:** Anonymous quiz taking, quiz browsing, page navigation (About, Home) remain fully functional and visually unchanged.
+Result submission still happens anonymously.

 **Step 1.1: Configure Auth Apps & Middleware**